AysenurDag/HotelBookingSystem/README.md

 - Each step of the saga includes **compensation logic** to maintain system consistency.
 - A **Saga Orchestrator** tracks the process and triggers compensating actions when necessary.

+Monitoring & Logging

+Prometheus: Service exposes /metrics endpoints for scraping metrics, alerting rules, and dashboarding.

+Jaeger: Distributed tracing is enabled instrumentation; traces are collected in Jaeger for end-to-end request analysis across microservices.

+Logging: Structured logging with Serilog, shipped to a centralized store for search and analysis.

 ## Ozge's notes

 ## Aysenur's notes